 The Company's property should not be misused.
 The Company's property may not be sold, loaned or given away regardless of condition or value, without proper authorization.
 Each director, officer and employee should protect the Company's assets and ensure their efficient use.
 Theft, carelessness and waste have a direct impact on the Company's profitability.
-The Company's assets should be used only for legitimate business purposes.
+The Company's assets should be used only for legitimate business purposes, though incidental personal use may be permitted.
+Any suspected incident of fraud or theft should be reported to the manager or executive for your work site or pursuant to the Company's Whistleblower Policy for investigation immediately.